 Factors Affecting Economic and Financial Condition

-Unemployment rates in Massachusetts, which had been rising slightly for several years prior to a short decline in 2007, continue to follow state and national trends that have risen during the past few years.
-The Town traditionally has a more stable employment profile than the state or the nation, and has maintained this consistency over the past few years.
+Unemployment rates in Massachusetts, which had been rising slightly for several years prior to a short decline during 2005 and 2007; continue to fall below the state and national percentages.
+The Town traditionally has a more stable employment profile than the state or the nation, and has maintained this consistency over the past decade.

-The Town's population modestly increased in the nineties, after having declined through most of the late eighties, and over the past decade has once again begun modest increases.
+The Town's population has modestly increased in the nineties, after having declined through most of the late eighties, and over the past decade has once again begun modest increases.
 There is a parallel impact in school enrollment, which declined through the late eighties and then increased 11% during the nineties.
-Over the past ten years the town's population has increased a modest 1% while school enrollment has increased 15%.
+Over the past ten years the town's population has increased approximately 7% while school enrollment has increased 13%.

 Long-term Financial Planning

-The Finance Director's role includes working closely with the Board of Selectmen, the Advisory Committee and Department Managers to develop short-term and long-term financial goals and to address the financial stability of the Town.
+The Finance Director along with the financial officers, which consist of the Town Accountant, the Treasurer/Collector, and the Director of Assessing work closely with the Board of Selectmen, Advisory Committee, Capital Outlay Committee and Department Heads to develop short-term and long-term financial goals and to address the financial stability of the Town.

 Financial Management.
 The Advisory Committee, Board of Selectmen and School Committee have adopted a Financial Policy.
 It is a comprehensive statement covering financial management, capital expenditures and debt service.
 The purpose of the Policy is to stabilize tax rates and control expenditures.
 It is expected to give guidance to the preparation, review and approval of budgets.

-The Policy recommends that Available Reserves (Unrestricted Fund Balance) be maintained at a level of no less than 14% and no more than 18% of total annual appropriations.
-Each year that Available Reserves increase, any excess of the above level should be available for spending or tax reductions.
+The Policy recommends that Available Reserves (Unassigned Fund Balance) be maintained at a level of no less than 14% and no more than 18% of total annual appropriations.
+Each year that Available Reserves increase, any excess of the above level should be available for spending or for tax reductions.

 The Town voted at the Annual Town Meeting held on April 27, 2010 to establish an Audit Committee.
 The Committee shall assist in the selection and monitoring of an independent auditing firm to conduct annual audits of the financial statements of the Town.
 The Committee will supervise and review the conduct of the audit and its relationship with the Town.

 The Treasurer/Collector is responsible for all of the Town's cash and investments, debt management and payment of invoices.
-The Assessors set the tax rate and commit the Real Estate taxes, Personal Property taxes and Motor Vehicle Excise taxes to the Treasurer/Collector for collection.
-About 97% of all Real Estate taxes are collected during the fiscal year of billing with the remaining 3% collected the following year.
+The Assessors set the tax rate and commit the real estate taxes, personal property taxes and motor vehicle excise taxes to the Treasurer/Collector for collection.
+About 97% of all real estate taxes are collected during the year of billing with the remaining 3% collected the following year.
 This efficiency greatly aids the Treasurer/Collector in not only reducing or avoiding temporary loans but also maximizing investment potential.

-The Town Accountant and Selectmen hold quarterly meetings with the Town's financial officers to establish goals and objectives and to review monthly reports of comparison of budgeted revenues and expenditures with actual.
+The Finance Director holds quarterly meetings with the Town's financial officers to establish goals and objectives and to review monthly reports of comparison of budgeted revenues and expenditures with actual.

 Independent Audit.
-The financial statements for the fiscal year ended June 30, 2012 were audited by the public accounting firm of Powers & Sullivan.
-The financial statements have received an "unqualified opinion" from the auditors.
-An "unqualified opinion" is the best opinion which a governmental unit can receive.
+The financial statements for the year ended June 30, 2014 were audited by the public accounting firm of Powers & Sullivan, LLC.
+The financial statements have received an "unmodified opinion" from the auditors.
+An "unmodified opinion" is the best opinion which a governmental unit can receive.
 It indicates that the financial statements were prepared in accordance with generally accepted accounting principles and that they are fairly presented in all material aspects.

-A special gratitude is owed to Michael Nelligan and James Powers, partners at Powers & Sullivan, whose attention to the fiscal year 2012 financial statements was invaluable.
+A special gratitude is owed to Michael Nelligan and James Powers, partners at Powers & Sullivan, LLC, whose attention to the 2014 financial statements was invaluable.

-We want to express our appreciation to the accounting personnel, Steve Becker, Nancy Skillings, Kate Richardsson, Lynn Phillips, Nancy Hutt, and Kaitlyn James for their invaluable assistance with the preparation of this CAFR; and to Betty Tower of the Selectmen's Office for her work on the cover design.
+We want to express our appreciation to the accounting personnel, Steve Becker, Nancy Skillings, Lynn Phillips, Nancy Hutt, and Kaitlyn James for their invaluable assistance with the preparation of this CAFR; and to Kate Richardsson (IT Department) and Betty Tower (Selectmen's Office) for their work on the cover design.
 We wish to acknowledge their efforts, and the efforts of all the Town departments that assisted in the production of the final report.